mlc-mlapis/docs/src/documentation/services/message-brokers/rabbitmq.md

 ## Default hardware configuration and autoscaling

-* Each RabbitMQ container (1 in non-HA, 3 in HA) starts with the technological minimum of vCPUs (allowing a meaningful initial start and response time), 0.5 GB RAM, and 5 GB of disk space.
+* Each RabbitMQ container (1 in non-HA, 3 in HA) starts with the technological minimum of vCPUs (allowing a meaningful initial start and response time), 0.25 GB RAM, and 1 GB of disk space.
-* Zerops will only automatically scale the database [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (both in non-HA and HA mode).
+* Zerops will only automatically scale the resources [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (both in non-HA and HA mode).
 * The [horizontal autoscaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) in HA mode is not applied because of optimal performance.

 ## Backup and Restore